What effect could email phishing have on my campaign?

-If you're using HTML versions of your message in addition to the click tracking feature of your email service, you should know three things:
+If you're using HTML versions of your message in addition to the click tracking feature of your email service, you should keep a few things in mind.

 Have you ever received an email message that appeared to be from a bank, or PayPal, or your Internet Service provider that seemed suspicious?
 If you did, more than likely you trashed that message, and it was probably a good thing you did.